Kew Gardens: Waterlily House

-The Waterlily House is the hottest and most humid of the houses at Kew and contains a large pond with varieties of water lily, surrounded by a display of economically important heat-loving plants.
+The Waterlily House contains a circular pond more than 10 m in diameter with species of waterlily including the giant species Victoria boliviana, described in 2022.
 It closes during the winter months, as the waterlilies struggle to survive in reduced daylight during autumn and winter.
 During this interval, the House is cleaned in order to reduce pests.

-It was built to house Victoria amazonica, which was then the largest known species of the water lily family Nymphaeaceae.
-This plant was originally transported to Kew in vials of clean water and arrived in February 1849, after several prior attempts to transport seeds and roots had failed.
-Although various other members of Nymphaeaceae grew well, the house did not suit the Victoria, purportedly because of a poor ventilation system, and this specimen was moved to another, smaller, house (Victoria amazonica House No. 10).

-The ironwork for the Waterlily House project was provided by Richard Turner and the initial construction was completed in 1852.
-Initially, the heat for the house was obtained by running a flue from the nearby Palm House, but later it was equipped with a boiler of its own.
+It was built to house the giant waterlily species Victoria amazonica.
+In 2025 the Waterlily House was closed for renovation as part of the Palm House restoration project, aiming to reopen in 2027.

-Evolution House
+The Davies Exploration House

-Formerly known as the Australian House, the house was a gift from the Australian Government.
+Originally known as the Australian House, the house was a gift from the Australian Government.
 It was designed by S L Rothwell (Ministry of Works) with consultant engineer J E Temple and was constructed by the Crittall Manufacturing Company Ltd. It opened in 1952.
-From 1995 it was known as the Evolution House.
+From 1995 until 2018, it was known as the Evolution House.
 The building is listed under the Planning (Listed Buildings and Conservation Areas) Act 1990 for its special architectural or historic interest.